Cardoso222/es-autocomplete-api/README.md

 # es-autocomplete-api
-Example of autocomple API using NodeJs and Elasticsearch.
+Example of autocomplete suggestions API using NodeJs and Elasticsearch.

 ## Install